 Uranium mining in Kazakhstan: Strategic location

-“Strategically, it links the fast-growing markets of China and South-East Asia to the Middle East and Western Europe, about 65 percent of the world’s gross domestic product, with roads and railroads as well as with the ports of the Caspian Sea,” according to Jandos Temirgali, Strategic Projects Advisor to the Chairman of Kazakh Invest.
+“Strategically, it links the fast-growing markets of China and South-East Asia to the Middle East and Western Europe, about 65 percent of the world’s gross domestic product, with roads and railroads as well as with the ports of the Caspian Sea,” according to Jandos Temirgali, strategic projects advisor to the chairman of Kazakh Invest.

 Uranium mining in Kazakhstan: Nuclear power

-The Kazakhstan government’s energy system development plan outlined in 2012 calls for changes to the energy mix that would include 4.5 percent of electricity generation coming from nuclear power and 10 percent from renewable energy by 2030.
+The Kazakhstan government’s energy system development plan, outlined in 2012, calls for changes to the country’s energy mix that would include 4.5 percent of electricity generation coming from nuclear power and 10 percent from renewable energy by 2030.

-Securities Disclosure: I, Dave Brown, hold no direct investment interest in any company mentioned in this article.
+Securities Disclosure: I, Melissa Pistilli, hold no direct investment interest in any company mentioned in this article.